andyg72/round_one/README.md

 Submissions will be evaluated on the basis of well-written tests, clean + readable code, and adherence to SOLID principles.

-When your 15 minutes is up, push your solution to Github and Hipchat the repo link to the Codejamz room.
+When your 15 minutes is up, push your solution to Github and Hipchat the repo link to the Codejamz room.# round_one